Nerve Injury and Repair

 Repair of select nerves in the facial region can be done if the diagnosis is made in a timely fashion.Call our office with questions or to book an online appointment.

-Most commonly repaired injured nerves by Dr. Barbick, Dr. Hamilton, Dr. McCaskey, Dr. Watts, Dr. Yuan or Dr. Zastrow are: Lingual Nerve (usually presenting with a numb tongue and lack of taste) and the Inferior Alveolar Nerve (usually presenting as a numb lip and chin).
+Most commonly repaired injured nerves by Dr. Barbick, Dr. Hamilton, Dr. McCaskey, Dr. Watts, Dr. Yuan, Dr. Zastrow or Dr. Semidey are: Lingual Nerve (usually presenting with a numb tongue and lack of taste) and the Inferior Alveolar Nerve (usually presenting as a numb lip and chin).
 Drs.
-Barbick, Hamilton, McCaskey, Watts, Yuan or Zastrow have numerous surgical case examples helping patients recover their sensory loss that he can share with you in hopes of helping you regain sensation.
+Barbick, Hamilton, McCaskey, Watts, Yuan, Zastrow or Semidey have numerous surgical case examples helping patients recover their sensory loss that he can share with you in hopes of helping you regain sensation.

 Due to the limited number of surgeons in the country that treat nerve related injuries, Drs.
-Barbick, Hamilton, McCaskey, Watts, Yuan or Zastrow will commonly see patients from out of state so please call our office and we will help assist you with your travel arrangements.
+Barbick, Hamilton, McCaskey, Watts, Yuan, Zastrow or Semidey will commonly see patients from out of state so please call our office and we will help assist you with your travel arrangements.